-It is our responsibility as the Standards and Enforcement Directorate of the Road Safety Authority to enforce the road transport working time regulations in Ireland.
+It is our responsibility as the Vehicle Testing and Enforcement Directorate of the Road Safety Authority to enforce the road transport working time regulations in Ireland.

 The Working Time Directive 2002/15/EC was brought in to Irish law through the European Communities (Road Transport) Regulations 2012.
 (S.I.No.
-36 of 2012).
+36 of 2012) and the European Communities (Road Transport) (Organisation of Working Time of Persons Performing Mobile Road Transport Activities) (Amendment) Regulations 2015 (S.I.
+No. 49 of 2015).

 Our enforcement officers have a range of legal powers to make sure the regulations are being complied with.
-The maximum penalty for breaking the working time regulations is a \in 250,000 fine.
+The maximum penalty for breaking the working time regulations is a \notin 250,000 fine.